GoogleCloudPlatform/document-intake-accelerator/cda-analytics/README.md

 Claims Data Activator - Analytics component hosts definitions needed to create views and dashboards in Looker.

 You need an instance of Looker for running the views and dashboards from this repository.
-To install and configure Looker, use the terraform installation scripts and steps documented in this git repo.
+You can setup a development environment by following the steps documented [here.](https://github.com/hcls-solutions/claims-data-activator/tree/main/cda-analytics/looker_terraform_deployment_script)